tvn9/uiux/README.md

 ## Text & Fonts Advanced

-**Assignment 08** - Create a logo, add a marketing message to home page with selected fonts.
+**Assignment 08** - Create a logo, and add a marketing message to the home page with selected fonts.

 **Solution** - Mobile home page and fonts example